borisf/classyshark-bytecode-viewer/README.md

 1. From Kotlin code to Java code
 2. From Java code to Java bytecode (class format)

-Here is the tricky part, instead of doing source to source translation from Kotlin to Java (section 1 above), it is better (faster and more accurate) to decompile Koltin generated class file into Java.
+Here is the tricky part, instead of doing source to source translation from Kotlin to Java, it is better (faster and more accurate) to decompile Kotlin generated class file right into Java.

 To support the above the following 2 libraries are the best fit
 * [Procyon](https://bitbucket.org/mstrobel/procyon/wiki/Java%20Decompiler)- an open source Java decompiler.
 It is not the most famous, but pretty good and fast